AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/server-and-settings.md

 For instance, you can have:

-1. A server that allows all requests.
+- A server that allows all requests

-1. A server that blocks adult content and certain services.
+- A server that blocks adult content and certain services

-1. A server that blocks adult content only during specific hours you choose.
+- A server that blocks adult content only during specific hours you choose

 For more information on traffic filtering and blocking rules, check out the article ["How to set up filtering in AdGuard DNS"](/private-dns/setting-up-filtering/blocklists.md).